Cirediallo/GoogleSpeechAPI/README.md

-# Google Speech API
+# Google Speech-to-Text API and Translation API
-> Speech-to-Text and Translation
+> Speech-to-Text and Translation of the transcripted Text